 Take a Walk and Get Lost in Genoa

-Take a Genoa Walking Tour or an audio walking tour
+Take a Genoa Walking Tour

 There are several walking tours that you can find on gurutour.com – none were running when we visited, but if you stay at the Manena Hostel (associated with the Sky on the Roofs where we stayed) or other hotels associated, then you can take a free walking tour at 1000 with Spyros.
 (Tips are expected) Lasting for 3 hours these tours take you to the major sights of Genoa and give you a good understanding of the history as well as a good local place to eat and drink.

 This walking tour can be booked and gets you into the museums too!

 To get to all the sights of Genoa more quickly get yourself a ticket for the Genoa City Hop-on Hop-Off bus.
 Tickets are good for either 24 or 48 hours from the time of purchase and these open-topped double-decker buses give you a great view of Genoa’s main attractions.
 Buy your tickets for the Genoa Hop on Hop Off Bus here- and save lining up when you arrive!